hoboarts/birka-test/README.md

 Known issues and planned updates:
 - Infinitely loading of paybutton (press update button in your browser). \
 Pending script loading from old PHP server of *_NOT_FOR_AD_NAME_* bank (Ukraine).
-- Adding file management for image files in uploads folder.
+- Adding file management for image files with storage on AWS S3.
 - Landing page, elaboration of visual appearance of the app.